vazazuvhan/augmented_reality_of_stratosphere_tower_las_vegas/README.md

 # augmented_reality_of_stratosphere_tower_las_vegas

+[GO TO THE WIKI SECTIONS FOR THE STEP BY STEP TUTORIAL]

 hello good morning, afternoon, evening

 if you want an example for a simple augmented reality software using skecth up + unity + resources from vuforia, you come to the right place.